awarnke/crystal-facet-uml/readme.markdown

 >
 > make

-How to run?
+How to run
 -----------

 > ./crystal_facet_uml

-How to install?
+How to install
 -----------

 > sudo make install

-How to use?
+How to use
 -----------

 > cd doxygen_build